 The deemed employer, however, reimburses the regular employer for the costs of meeting these obligations.

-This policy applies to all decisions made (regardless of accident date) on or after February 15, 2013.
+This policy applies to all decisions made on or after January 1, 2021, for all accidents.

 This document was previously published as: